Osaka City 大阪市

 8.000 yen 15.000 yen

-(※1)Classification is determined based on the incomes of the head of household and all subscribers to the national health insurance in the household in the previous year, and is applied from August.
-In addition, households with individuals that are unable to confirm income will be classified in Category A.
+(*1) Classification is determined based on the incomes of the head of household and all subscribers to the national health insurance in the household in the previous year, and is applied from August.
+In addition, households with members whose income cannot be confirmed are in the Standard Classification, and households with members who do not have an address in Japan as of January 1st are in Standard Classification or above.

 (Note): The term “total medical expenses” in the table is the amount for medical expenses (100%) paid for inpatient or outpatient care that is subject to high-cost medical care benefits.

-For persons age 70 and older using National Health Insurance for in-patient or out-patient services, by showing your Old-Age National Health Insurance card, the amount that you pay out of your own pocket shall be no more than the upper limit under the High-Cost Medical Expense Benefit system.
+By using your Individual Number card at a medical institution that accepts Individual Number card, and by agreeing to use the high-cost medical expense benefit, you will only have to pay up to the limit at the counter.
+Also, for persons age 70 and older using National Health Insurance for in-patient or out-patient services, by showing your Old-Age National Health Insurance card, the amount that you pay out of your own pocket shall be no more than the upper limit under the High-Cost Medical Expense Benefit system.

 The Eligibility Certificate for Ceiling-Amount Application is necessary for households that are 70 years old or older, exempt from citizen's tax, and have the same income level as active workers I and II.
 Please apply at the local ward office with your National Health Insurance Recipient Card for Seniors.